ocaml/ocaml.org/data/rss/janestreet/simple-top-down-development-in-ocaml.md

 extending the interface as needed to support the rest of the program.
 When everything else is finished, I can fill in the implementation, knowing the full interface I need to support.
-Of course sometimes the implementation needs to push back on the interface – this pattern isn’t an absolute – but it’s certainly a useful starting point.
-The trick is getting the program to compile at intermediate stages when the implementation hasn’t been filled in.</p>
+Of course sometimes the implementation needs to push back on the interface &ndash; this pattern isn&rsquo;t an absolute &ndash; but it&rsquo;s certainly a useful starting point.
+The trick is getting the program to compile at intermediate stages when the implementation hasn&rsquo;t been filled in.</p>